Why choose St. John’s?

 The opportunities that exist in New York City are countless—and they allow St. John’s to offer more than 100 undergraduate programs of study that are taught by leaders within their fields who dedicate themselves to sharing their unique experiences with all students.
 As a matter of fact, personal attention is so important to St. John’s that the student-faculty ratio is an impressive 17:1.

-Experiences outside of the classroom are also essential to overall development—and what better place to be for those experiences than New York City!
+Experiences outside the classroom are also essential to overall development—and what better place to be for those experiences than New York City!
 Students cheer on the men’s basketball team from Madison Square Garden, and the Campus Concierge provides students with discounted tickets to professional sporting events, Broadway shows, and countless other cultural events.

 See for yourself